 Son Zeanas Albert Crippen Jr. (1929-1999) was born on Valentine's Day 1929 near Stewart, OH.

-The couple produced three sons -- David Crippen, Allen Crippen and Roger Lee Crippen plus a son and daughter who died in infancy.
+The couple produced five children -- David Crippen, Allen Crippen and Roger Lee Crippen plus a son and daughter who died in infancy.

 Zeanas died at home on July 15, 1999, at the age of 70.
 His obituary appeared in the Springfield (OH) News-Sun.
 He was survived by several grandchildren and one great-grandchild.